OXID-eSales/paypal-checkout-documentation/configuration.rst

 1. Install :productname:`PayPal Checkout`.
 #.
 Activate and configure :productname:`PayPal Checkout` as described below under :ref:`configuration:Basic procedure`.
    |br|
-   Result: To manage your orders, under :menuselection:`Manage Orders --> Orders` you will find separate tabs for :productname:`PayPal Checkout` and for :productname:`PayPal` or :productname:`PayPal Plus` (depending on which of the two modules you use).
+   Result: To administer your orders, under :menuselection:`Administer Orders --> Orders` you will find separate tabs for :productname:`PayPal Checkout` and for :productname:`PayPal` or :productname:`PayPal Plus` (depending on which of the two modules you use).

    .. note::

-      **Manage orders in PayPal merchant account**
+      **Administering orders in PayPal merchant account**

       Nothing can go wrong if you disable :productname:`PayPal` or :productname:`PayPal Plus` as described below.

-      You can manage orders in your PayPal merchant account at any time.
+      You can administer orders in your PayPal merchant account at any time.

       **Technical dependencies**